MagnusLilledahl/MyFirstRepository/README.txt

 When working together on a program it is important to write clearly what you mean so that other people can understand

 Is this a good idea with matlab programs?

+I am your alter ego.
+I have done some work in the cloud of which you are not aware.
+Hope you are not duplicating my work.